 Find, in the set of real numbers,

-the solution set of the equation one-half 𝑥 minus one-quarter is equal to
+the solution set of the equation 𝑥 minus three root three is equal to root

 In this question, we are given an

-equation in a variable 𝑥 and asked to find the solution set of this equation over
+equation in a variable 𝑥 and asked to find the solution set of the equation over

-recalling that the solution set to an equation over the set of real numbers is the
+recalling that the solution set of an equation over a set is the set of all values

-set of all real values of 𝑥 that satisfy this equation.
+the set of all real values of 𝑥 that satisfy the given equation.